openlawteam/docs/docs/review-tool/README.md

 ---
 meta:
   - name: description
-    content: Creating and publishing high-quality smart legal agreements from scratch is a tough task, but now that you know more about the OpenLaw Markup Language you can help us to automate this process.
+    content: Creating and publishing high-quality smart legal agreements from scratch is a tough task, but now that you know more about the OpenLaw Markup Language, you can help us to automate this process.
 ---

 # Review Tool